 Travelling in cooler climates can bring lots of fun adventures, but it’s no fun if you don’t have a warm caravan to come home to at the end of the day.
 The good news is that caravan heaters are becoming more and more popular, which means there are more products on offer than ever before.

 The question is, which caravan heater should you buy?
 Diesel or gas?
 Just a heater or a combined heater and hot water system?
 How much should you budget?
 And what features should you look out for?
-Find the answers in our caravan heater buyer’s guide:
+Find the answers in our caravan heater buyer’s guide.

-The difference between these types of caravan heater is more than just the fuel – it also affects the installation, efficiency, space required and, of course, the cost.
+There are two main types of caravan heating options and these are gas and diesel.
+The difference between these types of caravan heating is more than just the fuel – it also affects the installation, efficiency, space required and, of course, the cost.
+When choosing between a gas heater and a diesel caravan heater, answer these questions first:

-• What temperatures do you expect on your trip?
+What temperatures do you expect on your trip?

-• How big is your vehicle?
+How big is your vehicle?

-• What’s the space for installation?
+What’s the space for installation?

-• Do you already have gas installed or a diesel fuel tank?
+Do you already have gas installed or a diesel fuel tank?

-• What’s your budget (including installation)?
+What’s your budget (including installation)?

 Buy A Gas Caravan Heater If:

-• You already have lots of gas appliances.
+You already have lots of gas appliances.
 That way, most of the gas infrastructure is already there.

-• You have a gas heater that needs replacing.
+You have a gas heater that needs replacing.

 Don’t Buy A Gas Heater If:

-• You don’t want the hassle of the gas regulatory requirements, or your caravan is not suited to the installation requirements.
+You don’t want the hassle of the gas regulatory requirements, or your caravan is not suited to the installation requirements.
 For example, the gas heater flue cannot be installed close to a window, door, or other gas appliance inlet or outlet, and so on.

-• You are regularly travelling to places where the temperature drops under 2 degrees.
+You are regularly travelling to places where the temperature drops under 2 degrees.
 This can lead to the butane part of the liquid gas mix not vaporising well, so the heater will only burn Propane and you won’t be able to heat your caravan.

 Gas Caravan Heaters We Recommend: